David O. Egner

-In January, 2016, David Egner was appointed president and CEO of the newly-formed Ralph C. Wilson Jr. Foundation, a $1.2 billion foundation that must spend down by the end of 2035.
-The Foundation’s funding priorities include Children and Youth, Working Class Families and Young Adults, Caregivers, and Health Communities defined by design and access, economic development and nonprofit productivity.
+In January, 2016, David Egner was appointed president and CEO of the newly-formed Ralph C. Wilson Jr. Foundation, a $1.2 billion foundation that must spend down by 2035.
+The Foundation’s funding priorities include Active Lifestyles, Caregivers, Entrepreneurship & Economic Development and Preparing for Success.
 Funding is concentrated in Southeast Michigan and Western New York.
 The assets of the Foundation come from the estate of Mr. Wilson, a Detroiter who founded and owned the Buffalo Bills NFL football team.

 Vice President of Programs and Communications

 Jim Boyle joined the Ralph C. Wilson, Jr. Foundation in May 2016 as the vice president of programs and communications.
 Boyle previously served as senior program officer at the New Economy Initiative (NEI), a special program of the Community Foundation for Southeast Michigan working to support entrepreneurship, small business growth and innovation from grassroots to high growth.
 In this role, he helped to develop and drive culture change and promotions initiatives for the project, while assisting in the overall strategy.